Meet Our Staff

 Therapy Pug

-Lil’ Girl attends CommuniCamp™ and will go from classroom to classroom helping children/teens feel comfortable.
+Lil’ Girl once attended CommuniCamp™ and went from classroom to classroom helping children/teens feel comfortable.
+She has now retired as a therapy dog for the center.

 Therapy Dog